 Dear Tripti,

 The GNSO Council appreciates the opportunity to provide its input regarding the SubPro Operational Design Assessment (ODA).
 While the GNSO Council saw it as a priority to provide feedback on the ODA to support the ICANN Board’s workshops taking place from 19-22 January 2023, the Council plans to continue to review the ODA in detail and provide additional input that may arise.
-Please note as well that in light of the relatively short turnaround time to provide initial feedback to the ICANN Board, the input provided herein did not receive any formal adoption (i.e., Council vote), though no objections were raised by Councilors to send the input as-is.

-The GNSO Council has both high-level preliminary conclusions as well as input, questions, and/or concerns related to specific topics.
-The topical feedback is included as an Appendix to this letter.

 First and foremost, the Council appreciates the thoughtful and detailed work of ICANN org staff in evaluating the operational implications of the Subsequent Procedures (SubPro) PDP Outputs and in developing the resultant ODA.
 In that respect, the Council very much welcomes the determinations that “a majority of the SubPro Final Report outputs are implementable and can be embodied in the New gTLD Program”, that “the SubPro Final Report outputs encompass mechanisms to support diversity, predictability, and innovation” and that “the Global Public Interest (GPI) was central to the discussions involved in this Policy Development Process (PDP)”.
 It is a Council priority to have the ICANN Board adopt the SubPro PDP outputs and proceed towards implementation in an expeditious manner; and understanding that the vast majority of the Outputs are implementable is therefore very much welcomed.
 The Council can be counted on as a willing partner to support efforts as needed to facilitate this priority.
 Accordingly, the GNSO Council encourages the ICANN Board to adopt the New gTLD Subsequent Procedures Final Report as soon as practicable and that an Implementation Review Team be instituted quickly.

-On a principle level, the Council believes that the manner of implementation of the Outputs, whether this should be by “Option 1”, “Option 2” or, we would contend, something in between, should primarily be a matter for the Implementation Review Team (IRT), albeit that the Board’s direction, having reviewed the ODA, will be extremely important.
+On a principle level, the Council believes that the manner of implementation of the Outputs, whether this should be by “Option 1”, “Option 2” orsomething in between, should primarily be a matter for the Implementation Review Team (IRT), albeit that the Board’s direction, having reviewed the ODA, will be extremely important.
 Assuming that the Board does indeed approve the SubPro Outputs, that IRT should be convened as soon as possible so as to start working through these issues.

+Attached is a preliminary issues statement put together by the Council’s Small Team which reviewed the ODA.
+Please note as well that in light of the relatively short turnaround time to provide initial feedback to the ICANN Board, the input provided herein did not receive any formal adoption (i.e., Council vote).
+We hope that these initial thoughts from the Small Team might prove useful to the Board, but should not be considered a basis to slow the adoption of the SubPro PDP outputs sent to the Board by Council nor cause delay in establishing the IRT which will be in a position to more fully consider the best way forward in light of the various options and variables found in the ODA.

+We would again like to share our appreciation for the tremendous amount of careful analysis conducted by the SubPro ODP Team.

+Sebastien Ducos

+GNSO Chair

+Small Team Preliminary Issues Statement

-The small team was unable to substantially differentiate Options 1 and 2 and their impact on the overall new gTLD program - from an external perspective, Options 1 and 2 are nearly identical.
-Although, under Option 2, ICANN would only “process” 450 applications in the first cycle, the Council believes that the bulk of the applications will come in that first cycle.
+The Small Team was unable to substantially differentiate Options 1 and 2 and their impact on the overall new gTLD program - from an external perspective, Options 1 and 2 are nearly identical.
+Although, under Option 2, ICANN would only “process” 450 applications in the first cycle, the Small Team believes that the bulk of the applications will come in that first cycle.
 Thus, if there is a projected demand of 2,000 applications, most, if not all of them will come in the first cycle